-Taichung (台中) is the second-largest city in Taiwan, and the big city has so many attractions that you may need a few days to see them all.
+Taichung (台中) is the second-largest city in Taiwan, and the big city has so many attractions and things to do that you may need a few days to see them all.

-But if you have never been to Taichung and you only have one day in the city, then you must follow my Taichung itinerary.
-In 1 day, you can experience the best culture, art and sample the best food in the city.
+But if you have never been to Taichung and you only have one day in the city, you must follow my Taichung itinerary.
+In one day, you can see the best Taichung tourist spots, experience Taiwanese culture and eat the best food in Taiwan.

 My Taichung 1 day itinerary is packed with many attractions and activities.
-It is best to stay in Taichung for the night so you can get proper rest and so you can keep on going for the rest of your trip.
+It is best to stay in Taichung for the night so you can get proper rest and so you can keep on going for the rest of your trip in Taiwan.

-I would recommend staying at either Norden Ruder Hostel Taichung (check rate at Agoda) or SOF Hotel (check rate at Agoda), which are both close to Taichung Railway Station.
-They are both excellent and are not expensive at all.
+My favourite boutique hostel is Norden Ruder Hostel Taichung (check rate at Agoda).
+And my favourite boutique hotel is SOF Hotel (check rate at Agoda).
+They are both close to Taichung Railway Station.

 Alternatively, I have other suggestions on where to stay in Taichung in this post.

 Wondering how you should spend 24 hours in Taichung?
-Follow my Taichung 1 day itinerary, and you will see the best of the best in the city!
+Follow my Taichung 1 day itinerary, and you will see all the best Taichung attractions in one day.

-All the Taichung attractions are pinned in the interactive map below.
+All the Taichung activities are pinned in the interactive map above.
 Follow the numbers, and you can see the description for each activity.
-And you can find more information about each attraction by clicking on the individual pin.
+And you can find more information about each Taichung attraction by clicking on the individual pin.